oguzgelal/reclare/docs/concepts/Situations.md

 }
 ```

-Again, lets consider the `decrement` event getting broadcasted when the state is `{ counter: 1 }`.
-Since the declaration doesn't have a situation, it will be invoked.
+Lets consider again that the `decrement` event getting broadcasted when the state is `{ counter: 1 }`.
+Since the declaration doesn't have a when function, it will be invoked.
 Its reducer and reaction will both be queued.
 First the queued reducer will execute.
 The condition check will not hold, so it will transform the state into `{ counter: 0 }`.
 Then, the queued reaction will execute, it will receive the updated state of `{ counter: 0 }`.
 It's condition will hold, so the error message will be shown.
 We broadcasted `decrement` when the counter is `1`, and we ended up getting the error message.

 Other reasons on why situations should exists is convenience and declarativeness.
 Describing the situational condition is the declarative approach.
 Using if/else or switch/case statements is the imperative approach.
 Declarative approach should be preferrable when possible, because it makes the code cleaner and more descriptive.
 Also, if you used the imperative approach, you would have to duplicate your condition checks on all reactions / reducers.
 The imperative example above can be written like this: